andrewheiss/quarto-wordcount/README.md

   html:
     citeproc: false
     filters:
-      - at: pre-render
-        path: "/path/to/citeproc.lua"
-      - at: pre-render
+      - "/path/to/citeproc.lua"
-        path: "/path/to/wordcount.lua"
+      - "/path/to/wordcount.lua"
+      - quarto
 ```

 This creates a pandoc command that looks something like this, feeding